void

 hodonin.png

 Hodonín appears in a verse Švejk sings for Feldoberkurat Lacina on the train journey to Bruck.
-The theme is some Marína, a priest and a keg of wine.
-The field chaplain does not get angry despite the verse's suggestion of immorality amongst the clergy.
+The theme is Marína, a priest, and a keg of wine.
+The field chaplain does not get angry despite the verse's suggestion of immorality among the clergy.

 Background

-Hodonín is a town in Moravia, best known as the birthplace of Professor Masaryk, from 1918 president of Czechoslovakia.
+Hodonín is a town in Moravia, best known as the birthplace of Professor Masaryk, who became president of Czechoslovakia in 1918.
 It is situated in the south-eastern corner of Moravia, on the border with Slovakia.

-See Marína for information about the song where the town is mentioned.
+See Marína for information about the song in which the town is mentioned.

 Demography